 The first street we see Zach running on is Wall Street – a charming block lined with trees, cobble stones and red brick.
 On Wall Street, you’ll find some of Asheville’s most popular restaurants including breakfast hot spot Early Girl Eatery, vegetarian-friendly Laughing Seed Cafe and local-ingredient-focused The Market Place.
 Wall Street is also home to a variety of eclectic local shops.

 As Zach first encounters the bicyclist, we see him run past the historic Flat Iron sculpture (which he magically turns into a helmet!).
 The giant laundry iron was designed by local artist Reed Todd, inspired by the irons that were used at the turn of the century at the Asheville Laundry.
 The sculpture sits just outside of the Flat Iron Building, an iconic wedge-shaped building built in 1926.
-It’s now home to businesses, shops and a rooftop bar, SkyBar, which offers stunning views.

 The Flat Iron sculpture is one of the best places to find street performers in Asheville.
 In the video, you’ll notice a performer, known as Lyric, playing the guitar.
 Lyric grew up in Asheville, began as a street performer and is now a touring artist.
 She still loves to perform in downtown Asheville!
 Read about her story and what she says makes the booming Asheville music scene so special.